Sonny Okosun: Early life

-As a young boy, Okosun spent his early childhood with his grandmother at Ibore, near Irrua in Edo State, thereafter, he moved to Enugu to live with his parents and where his father worked with the Nigerian Railway Corporation.
+As a young boy, Okosun spent his early childhood with his grandmother at Ibore, near Irrua in Edo State.
+Thereafter, he moved to Enugu to live with his parents, where his father worked with the Nigerian Railway Corporation.
 Okosun attended various training schools starting with St Brigid's School, Asata, Enugu before enrolling at a government trade centre in Enugu.
 He left the training centre before completing his studies.
 Excited by a career in entertainment, he traveled to Lagos to further his interest in acting.
 In Lagos, he took drama lessons at a drama school in Surulere but left after a few months returning to Enugu.
-In Enugu, Okosun found opportunity in small roles where he participated in a few dramatic productions; he also worked with a notable Enugu drama studies teacher, professor John Okwerri.
+In Enugu, Okosun found an opportunity in small roles where he participated in a few dramatic productions; he also worked with a notable Enugu drama studies teacher, professor John Okwerri.
 His participation in Okwerri's group and his determination to succeed in entertainment led him to be featured in some radio and TV skits with the Eastern Nigeria Television Station.